Overview

 Making an application

-Grants between £10,000 and £100,000 are available.
+Grants between £5,000 and £100,000 are available.

 Please bear in mind that if you are invited to submit a full application you will be asked to provide evidence of the project’s viability.
-The following list is not exhaustive but for example you will need:
+The following list is not exhaustive but for example you may need:

 Helpful documents